JuliaML/MLDatasets.jl/src/CIFAR10/README.md

 > The CIFAR-10 dataset consists of 60000 32x32 colour images in
 > 10 classes, with 6000 images per class.
 There are 50000
 > training images and 10000 test images.
->
-> The dataset is divided into five training batches and one test
-> batch, each with 10000 images.
-The test batch contains exactly
-> 1000 randomly-selected images from each class.
-The training
-> batches contain the remaining images in random order, but some
-> training batches may contain more images from one class than
-> another.
-Between them, the training batches contain exactly
-> 5000 images from each class.

 ## Usage